08/08/2015 - 11:32am

 CAPPA 20 Hour Lactation Educator Course - Port Orchard, WA

 Ready to become more proficient when offering breastfeeding education?
 This course is designed to improve the skill base, knowledge and perspectives on breastfeeding and supporting both the Baby Friendly Hospital Initiative and Mother Friendly practices.
 Additionally, this course begins the coursework to become a certified lactation educator with CAPPA.

 Offering 24 CAPPA Contact Hours and Nursing Hours upon request.
-21.5 L-Cerps pending.
+21.5 L-Cerps available.

 A complete, in-person core program to begin practice in evidence-based breastfeeding and lactation care.
 This five-day course is essential education for any healthcare professional or individual who works with new mothers and their newborns, or as the beginning process for becoming a lactation consultant (IBCLC).
 This in-depth, in-person course enables participants to provide accurate, current and consistent information about breastfeeding and lactation and to support new families in feeding their babies from birth through the process of weaning.